Subscribe to our mailing list

 Sampan believes cases of crime against internationals to be much more infrequent in the northeast than in other parts.

 We recommend all travellers to India to take out comprehensive travel insurance.
 Most standard insurance policies do not cover incidents which take place when travelling outside of your home government’s travel advice.
 Sampan recommends you consider insurers that can tailor policies to regions outside of travel advice such as battleface and Chubb.
+Note that the former has an age restriction.
+You can also consider Big Cat Travel Insurance for Himalayan trekking.

 For emergency services in India (police, fire and ambulance) telephone 112.
 You can also download the 112 India mobile app which can track your location to support response in an emergency.